Calculate your Xverse taxes automatically and download ready-to-file tax reports in minutes with no manual work required.

 The exact tax implications on Xverse transactions depend on which country you live in and the type of transactions you have made.
 In general, you must pay either capital gains tax or income tax on your cryptocurrency transactions using Xverse.

 Capital gains tax: Whenever you sell a cryptocurrency for more than you purchased it for, you generate a capital gain.
-On the other hand, if you sell the cryptocurrency for less than you paid initially, you have a capital loss, which can offset other gains in most cases.
+On the other hand, if you sell the cryptocurrency for less than you paid initially, you have a capital loss, which can, in most cases, offset other gains.

-Income tax: Earned cryptocurrency using Xverse, such as staking, interest, and airdrops, is typically seen as taxable income from a tax perspective and must be reported in your tax return.
+Income tax: Earned cryptocurrency using Xverse, such as staking, interest, and airdrops, is typically seen as taxable income from a tax perspective and must be reported on your tax return.

 To learn more about how Xverse transactions are taxed in your country, we recommend reading our in-depth guides to cryptocurrency taxes.